-Massive explosion in Beirut, widespread injuries reported
+At least 10 die in massive explosion in Beirut, widespread injuries reported

-A huge explosion was reported in Lebanon capital Beirut on Tuesday, ahead of a court verdict in the trial connected with the killing of former Prime Minister Rafik Hariri.
+At least 10 people died in after a huge explosion was reported in Lebanon capital Beirut on Tuesday, ahead of a court verdict in the trial connected with the killing of former Prime Minister Rafik Hariri, Reuters reported.
 Videos showed a large mushroom cloud over the city.

 The cause of the blast is not yet clear, according to Al Jazeera.
 Reports have said the explosion was near the city’s port area.
 There was speculation about a second explosion as well but more details are awaited.
 The second explosion may have been at the Hariri residence in the city, according to BBC.